inbrainai/react-native/README.md

 ## Change the credentials
 The application comes with a set of hardcoded test credentials.
 You can change the test credentials by modifying the variables `CLIENT_ID` and `CLIENT_SECRET` in `App.tsx`.

+## Generate builds:

+### Android
+Follow the installation instructions.
+Go to the `android/` folder and run `./gradlew clean && gradlew assembleRelease` The apk will be generated at `android/app/build/outputs/apk/release/app-release.apk` and is signed using a self-signed certificate.